This article was updated on July 20, 2018.

 Roll Out the Rewards

 Once new suggestions start to become reality, it's time to consider rewarding employees for the value their ideas have added to the organization.
-According to results of a research project published in the Harvard Business Review, an effective way to reward employees for ideas is by making the incentive based on the value of the idea implemented.
+According to Harvard Business Review (HBR), an effective way to reward employees for ideas is by making the incentive based on the value of the idea implemented.
 In other words, the incentive should be based on results, not activity.

 Small incentives are better than large incentives.
 "High powered rewards" look good on the surface but produce so many ideas that an organization can get bogged down in a "congested project pipeline" effect.
-According to the authors of the study, "you are better off implementing low-powered rewards, which are much cheaper and yield a more manageable stream of ideas."
+According to HBR, "You are better off implementing low-powered rewards, which are much cheaper and yield a more manageable stream of ideas."

 SIGN UP FOR THE SPARK NEWSLETTER